-The Deputy City Manager for Administration is responsible for the oversight and management of five City departments which include Finance, Human Resources, Technology Services, Support Services, Convention and Event Services, as well as the Internal Audit Division and the Office of Communications.
+The Deputy City Manager for Administration is responsible for the oversight and management of five City departments which include Finance, Human Resources, Technology Services, Support Services, and Administrative Services.

 The Department of Finance oversees the financial affairs of the City and ensures the financial integrity of City operations.
-Departmental services include accounts payable, accounting, budgeting, purchasing, treasury management, risk management, and maintenance of the City's fixed assets inventory.
-It also oversees the Municipal Court Operations, and the City Secretary's Office.
-The Municipal Court Operations collects court fines, sets trial dockets, and maintains the Municipal Court records.
-The City Secretary's Office transcribes and maintains official City records, minutes and ordinances, and conducts City elections.
+Departmental services include accounts payable, accounting, budgeting, payroll, purchasing, treasury management, risk management, and maintenance of the City's fixed assets inventory.
+It also oversees the Municipal Court Operations which collects court fines, sets trial dockets, and maintains the Municipal Court records.

 The Department of Human Resources is responsible for planning, developing, and administering the functions of employment, testing, training, and employee relations.
-It also administers the salary and benefit program and processes the payroll.
+It also administers the salary and benefit program.